 - Use the logos and social media assets created by Small Business Saturday on your website, comms, posters.

 - Offer customers an exclusive discount on the day – perhaps focus on best selling products, or could you add a small gift with a purchase?

 - Build a charity donation into your business strategy.
 Tap into community values by offering a percentage of each sale on Small Business Saturday as a donation to charity.
 Businesses can quickly pledge a donation to charity via our fundraising platform Work for Good.

 - Partner with other like-minded small brands to offer a combined giveaway on Instagram.

 - Implement a targeted email and social media marketing strategy.
 Remind people about Small Business Saturday and why it is so important.
 Build up the suspense – tease them with news of deals on the day or fun things your business is doing.

-- Send a snappy press release about your activity to the local press, and circulate on your local Facebook groups.
+- Send a snappy press release about your activity to the local press, and circulate it on your local Facebook groups.

 - Finalised your plans?
-Be sure to tell Small Business Saturday what it is & they will give you a shout out via Facebook, Instagram, and Twitter.
+Be sure to tell Small Business Saturday what it is & they will give you a shout-out via Facebook, Instagram, and Twitter.